From the Vaccination Re-Education Discussion Forum Facebook Group!

 • The persistence of anti-HBs antibody and anamnestic response 20 years after primary

-vaccination with recombinant hepatitis B vaccine at infancy (14)
+vaccination with recombinant hepatitis B vaccine in infancy (14)

 • Hep B induces cell death (15)